 Day 3: Mabira Forest to Sipi Falls (Mount Elgon)

 We continue eastwards, over the new suspension bridge across the Nile (soon after it starts it’s long journey northwards to the Mediterranean from Lake Victoria).
-The countryside becomes flatter, with many swamps, as we leave Iganga and drive towards Mbale.
+The countryside becomes flatter as we leave Iganga and drive towards Mbale, with many swamps and rice fields .
 We will get our first sight of Mt Elgon and the huge rocky hills near Mbale.
 The steep climb, with hairpin bends, up the escarpment from the plains is spectacular, with distant views over the plains and lakes of Teso and Karamoja on one side and steep hills, cliffs and waterfalls on the other.
 It gets much cooler as well.

 Sipi Falls is a small trading centre with a number of lodges and simple guest houses clinging to the hillside with wonderful views of the mountains, plains and waterfalls.
 For some people, this is their favourite place in the whole of Uganda – you won’t be disappointed!

 Day 4: Exploring Sipi Falls